By BCS Staff

 Southwest Wisconsin Technical College is a top culinary school offering an Associate Degree in Culinary Arts.
 Students learn a wide array of skills including food preparation, nutrition, catering, wines, baking, and gourmet dining.
 This two-year culinary program takes about two years to complete and courses are offered during the day, allowing students time to work in the evenings if needed.
 Graduates can successfully design menus and apply cooking methods to prepare a variety of meats, vegetables, soups, sauces, and baked goods.

-Lakeshore Culinary Institute is a top culinary school offering a hands on training environment for up and coming culinary professionals.
-The Culinary Arts Associate Degree program is offered as both a full time and part time program.
+Lakeshore Technical College offers an associate degree in culinary arts.
+The degree program is offered as both a full time and part time program.
 Students who have worked in the field for at least one year have the opportunity to attend classes in the evening and earn credit while working.
 Students learn French techniques and methods in addition to contemporary fusion cuisine.
 Internship opportunities are offered to students in order to gain additional professional experience, modeling European style apprenticeship programs.
-The Culinary Arts Technical Diploma is available for students with little to no previous culinary experience and need a basic foundation before beginning employment in the field.

 Milwaukee Area Technical College offers two AAS degree programs in the culinary field.
 The AAS Degree in Culinary Arts is offered at both the Milwaukee and Oak Creek campuses and can be started in either the fall or spring semester.
 Students gain hands on experience working in the on-campus restaurant.
 The Baking and Pastry Arts program teaches students techniques such as the preparation of artisan breads, classic pastries, cakes, and confections.
 Students learn how to operate a successful bakery café as part of this top culinary program.
 Milwaukee Area Technical College also offers a certificate in Culinary Arts or Baking Production.
 Coursework completed as part of the certificate program can be applied to the corresponding AAS degree program.